tantikristanti/grobid-medical-report/doc/training/full-medical-text.md

 # Annotation guidelines for the _full-medical-text_ model

 ## Introduction

-For the following guidelines, we first need to generate the training data as explained [here](../Training-the-medical-report-models.md#generation-of-training-data).
+Before performing this procedure, pre-annotated data must be prepared as explained in [generate new datasets](../Training-the-medical-report-models.md#generate-new-datasets).

 Full-medical-text model attempts to recognize and struture information appearing in the body area of medical reports.
 This model is totally different from the `medical-report-segmenter` model which tries to recognize general sections (front, left-note, body) and which is applied before the `full-medical-text` model.